Welcome to the homepage of Martin Groenewegen.

 - AGB population synthesis

-I am the PI. of a Herschel Guaranteed Time Key Program in the domain of post-main-sequence objects,
+I was the PI. of a Herschel Guaranteed Time Key Program in the domain of post-main-sequence objects,

 called MESS (Mass-loss of Evolved StarS).

 "Photodetector Array Camera & Spectrometer" and was one of three

 instruments that flew on the